This article is also available in: Italiano

 The Iranian cultural revolution seen through the eyes of a young girl.
-The autobiography of Marjane Satrapi has, with the passage of time, become a real cult among graphic novels, praised for both the message and the style.
+Persepolis, the autobiography of Marjane Satrapi has, with the passage of time, become a real cult among graphic novels, praised for both the message and the style.

 Persepolis is one of the most sincere graphic novels ever.
 Throughout the work we are always observing the world from Marjane’s eyes, no more, no less.
 There are no tricks to deceive the reader and nothing is exaggerated but this is its power.
 In fact, the comic manages to best represent what Marjane might have thought at the time, both for how she was raised and for who she became.
 There is nothing out of place and thanks to her anecdotes we will laugh and cry with her.